chrisminnick/pro-react/README.md

-# TDD Using React Lab Files
+# Professional React Lab Files

-Lab files for Tdd Using React Version 3.x.
+Lab files for Professional React.
-These labs are meant to be used as part of the 5-day React and TDD training created by
+These labs are meant to be used as part of the 5-day Professional React training created by
 Chris Minnick.
-For more information about licensing the course and/or setting up training at your organization, visit https://www.watzthis.com/product/tdd-using-react-and-es6/
+For more information about licensing the course and/or setting up training at your organization, visit https://www.watzthis.com/

 ## Installation

-1. Install a recent (8+) version of Node
+1. Install a recent version of Node
 2. In the console, type: npm install

 ## To Test